-UGA Equal Opportunity Office (EOO) Title IX Coordinator

-278 Brooks Hall University of Georgia

-Athens, Georgia 30602
+UGA Equal Opportunity Office (EOO) Title IX Coordinator 278 Brooks Hall University of Georgia Athens, Georgia 30602

 Ph: (706) 542-7912

 Fax: (706) 542-2822

 http://eoo.uga.edu (website)

 ugaeoo@uga.edu (email)

 Title IX of the Education Amendments of 1972, 20 U.S.C.
 1681 et seq. prohibits sex-based discrimination, which includes sexual violence, in all activities and programs of educational institutions, such as the University of Georgia (UGA), that receive federal funds.
-UGA's Student Sexual Misconduct Policy and Non-Discrimination and Anti-Harassment (NDAH) Policy comply with Title IX.
+UGA's Sexual Misconduct Policy complies with Title IX.

-Sexual violence refers to physical sexual acts perpetrated without consent or where a person is incapable of giving consent due, without limitation, to being under the age of 16, having a cognitive or mental disability, being asleep or unconscious, being under involuntary physical restraint, or being incapacitated by the consumption of alcohol and/or other drugs.
-Under Title IX, sexual assault is a form of sexual misconduct, as are dating/domestic violence and stalking.
+Sexual misconduct refers to physical sexual acts perpetrated without consent or where a person is incapable of giving consent due, without limitation, to being under the age of 16, having a cognitive or mental disability, being asleep or unconscious, being under involuntary physical restraint, or being incapacitated by the consumption of alcohol and/or other drugs.
+Under Title IX, nonconsensual sexual contact and nonconsensual sexual penetration are forms of sexual misconduct, as are dating/domestic violence and stalking.